preeti1382/30DaysOfJavascript/README.md

 Day1 : DrumKit =>
 When you hit the corresponding keys on the keyboard , it will play the sound associated with it and it shows the animation to highlight which key is pressed!

+Day2 : Clock  => This is like a simple wall clock!